juicedata/juicefs-csi-driver/docs/en/administration/upgrade-juicefs-client.md

 ### Trigger Mount Point Upgrade by Rebuilding Mount Pod (Deprecated) {#downtime-upgrade-delete-mount-pod}

 :::warning
-If you plan to trigger an upgrade by directly deleting and rebuilding the Mount Pod, make sure the CSI driver version is at least v0.24.
+If you plan to trigger an upgrade by directly deleting and rebuilding the Mount Pod, make sure the CSI Driver version is at least v0.24.
 Otherwise, even if you delete the Mount Pod, the rebuilt Mount Pod will still be created with the old image, failing to achieve the upgrade goal.
 :::

 If you cannot use smooth upgrade for some reason and the application Pod cannot be easily rebuilt, then under certain conditions, you can directly delete and rebuild the Mount Pod to trigger the upgrade with the new image.
 This operation may cause the mount point to be temporarily inaccessible.